DakshataDalvi/Promptwars/README.md

 ## 🚀 Local Setup & Deployment

-**To Run Locally:**
+**To Run Locally (Full Experience):**
-1. Clone this repository.
+1. Clone this repository to your local machine.
-2. Ensure you have a Gemini AI API Key populated in `js/config.js` for the smart chatbot.
+2. Navigate to `js/config.js` and input your own API keys to enable the live integrations:
+   - **Gemini API Key:** Replace `[ENCRYPTION_KEY]` with your Google AI Studio key to activate the intelligent Chatbot.
+   - **Google Maps API Key:** Replace `'YOUR_GOOGLE_MAPS_API_KEY'` to enable future maps integrations (currently the heatmap uses native SVG fallback).
+   *(Note: If you do not provide a Gemini key, the application will automatically fall back to an offline simulated data engine!)*
-3. Serve via any local HTTP Server (e.g., `python -m http.server 3000` or VS Code Live Server).
+3. Serve the directory via any local HTTP Server (e.g., `python -m http.server 3000` or VS Code Live Server).
-4. Do NOT use `file:///` protocols as they block API fetch requests due to CORS.
+4. Do NOT use `file:///` protocols to open `index.html` as they block API fetch requests due to CORS policies.

 **Google Cloud Build Deployment:**
 This repository contains a `Dockerfile` utilizing Nginx and is ready to be directly deployed to Google Cloud Run.